 With stocks somewhat on the defensive lately, the next model calls for stocks to close higher today and rally after 2:00 PM.
-That is usually a very strong trend, 80%+, especially after seeing weakness into statement day (today).
+That is usually a very strong trend, 80%+, but it would have been stronger in magnitude had Tuesday's early weakness not been overcome.
+Last meeting, this trend did not work as early strength on Fed day was sold in to and then piled on.